Alexander Acosta

-Early life
+Early life and education

-Acosta is the only son of Cuban immigrants.
-He is a native of Miami, Florida, where he attended the Gulliver Schools.
-Acosta received a Bachelor of Arts degree in economics from Harvard College in 1990, and received a Juris Doctor degree cum laude from Harvard Law School 1994.
-He is the first member of his family to graduate from college.
+Acosta was born on January 16, 1969, in Miami, the only son of Cuban immigrants.
+He grew up in Miami, where he attended the Gulliver Schools.
+He earned a Bachelor of Arts degree in economics from Harvard University in 1990, becoming the first member of his family to graduate from university.
+He then attended Harvard Law School, where he was a member of the Harvard Latino Law Review and graduated in 1994 with a Juris Doctor, cum laude.

 Early career (1994–2001)

-Following law school, Acosta served as a law clerk to Samuel Alito, then a judge on the United States Court of Appeals for the Third Circuit, from 1994 to 1995.
-Acosta then worked at the office of the law firm Kirkland & Ellis in Washington, D.C., where he specialized in employment and labor issues.
+After law school, Acosta was a law clerk to Samuel Alito, then a judge of the U.S. Court of Appeals for the Third Circuit, from 1994 to 1995.
+He then entered private practice as an associate in the Washington, D.C. office of Kirkland & Ellis, where he specialized in labor and employment matters.
 While in Washington, Acosta taught classes on employment law, disability-based discrimination law, and civil rights law at the George Mason University School of Law.
 Acosta was a member of the Board of Trustees of Gulliver Schools, where he served a past term as board chairman.